DataRohit/Clony/readme.md

 Stage a file by adding its content to the staging area.
 This command prepares a file to be included in the next commit by creating a blob object from the file content and updating the index.

+The command will prevent staging files that haven't changed since the last commit, ensuring that only meaningful changes are committed.
+This check is performed regardless of whether the file is currently in the staging area or not, which means that even after a commit (which clears the staging area), you cannot stage a file that hasn't changed since that commit.

 ```bash
 # Basic Usage
 clony stage <file_path>  # Stage a file for the next commit